 and other factors.
 Ask your provider about which risks apply most to you.

-How do I prepare for an inferior vena cava filter placement?
+How do I get ready for an IVC filter placement?

 Talk with your healthcare provider about how to prepare for your surgery.